Segmenting a Contrast-Enhanced CT Volume

 APPLY

-This will overwrite the cropped volume with a filtered version of the volume
+These settings will overwrite the cropped volume with a filtered version of the volume.

 Segment Editor

-The Segment Editor module organizes a set of tools to create and manage segmentations.
+The Segment Editor module creates and manages segmentations.

 - A Segmentation row should appear in the Segmentations table.
 The name should be "Segment_1" (or something similar)